HashNuke/firebrick/README.md

 * Clone this repository
 * Run `mix deps.get` to install dependencies
-* Start the app with `iex -S mix server`.
+* Start the app with `iex --erl "-config firebrick.config" -S mix server`.
 You will also get a console.

 * Run the following in the console.